NadavShaar/docs/README.md

 ### Prerequisites
 - You should have accounts at github & npm.
-- choose your package name while making sure that the name is not taken (go to [NPM](https://www.npmjs.com/) and try to search for it).
+- Choose your package name while making sure that the name is not taken (go to [NPM](https://www.npmjs.com/) and try to search for it).
-- create a git repo with the same name as the package.
+- Create a git repo with the same name as the package.

 ### Setup
 In your local repository folder run:\
 `npx create-react-library <package-name>`

 #### open 2 terminals tabs
+From the root folder run:
 - First-tab: `npm start`
 - Second-tab: `cd example && npm start`